Solar-Powered GPS Tracker: France to Turkey Journey

 Community Response

-Flight path data got shared across LoRaWAN communities in 4 countries.
-Turkish LoRa enthusiasts tracked the landing and helped with recovery coordination.
-The Helium network's open data meant multiple people could follow the journey in real-time, increasing chances of successful recovery.
+Flight data was shared across LoRaWAN communities in four countries.
+Turkish enthusiasts tracked the landing and helped coordinate recovery.

 GPS Tracker Route Map